GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 the solution that works for me.

-Any note-taking tool with the following four features is suitable for a usable knowledge base:
+Any note-taking tool with the following four features is suitable for establishing a pretty usable knowledge base:

 * Hierarchical data organization
 * Hyperlinking and cross-referencing
 * Tagging
 * Search

-Occasionally you may also need a [concept mapping](https://en.wikipedia.org/wiki/Concept_map) tool, and utilize an advanced note-taking system, such as the one used by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann), which is described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927).
-Luhmann did his main work by elaborately wringing notes on the reading material and implemented a sophisticated system of links and indexes to keep the notes together.
+It also may be vital to employ a [concept- or mind-mapping](https://en.wikipedia.org/wiki/Concept_map) tool and utilize a note-taking system, such as the one used by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
+As described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927), Luhmann did his primary work by elaborately wringing notes on the reading material implementing a sophisticated system of links and indexes to keep the notes together.
+Through links, his indexes branched into multiple contexts.
+This helped to understand the researched topic in many ways.

-Additionally, I have one more requirement: there should be an ability to easily attach and open large quantities of arbitrary documents, such as PDF files or files produced by concept mapping software.
+In spite of the above, the software used to establish a knowledge base should have an ability to easily attach and open large quantities of documents, such as PDF files or files produced by concept mapping tools.

 All my demands are fulfilled by the two following sets of tools: